Facilities, Expertise, and Methods

 As a medium-sized, independent laboratory we offer customers a personalised and flexible approach, and encourage you to discuss the planning of field programs, or any unusual analyses or problems with our experts.

-Analytical methods used at AST are based on well-established referenced procedures such as those published by the American Public Health Association (APHA), United States Environmental Protection Agency (USEPA), and Australian Standards, as well as those set out in legislative requirements and guidelines such as Australian Drinking Water Guidelines, Biosolids Reuse Guidelines, and Solid Wastes Disposal Guidelines.
+Analytical methods used at AST are based on well-established referenced procedures such as those published by the American Public Health Association (APHA), United States Environmental Protection Agency (USEPA), and Australian Standards, as well as those set out in legislative requirements and guidelines such as Australian Drinking Water Guidelines, Biosolids Reuse Guidelines, the NEPM, and Solid Wastes Disposal Guidelines.